nicolashemonic/typescript-react-loadable-server-rendering/README.md

 ### TypeScript, Code splitting and Server rendering

-A React example project to demonstrate how to achieve code splitting plus server rendering using TypeScript.
+A React example project to demonstrate how to achieve code splitting plus server rendering using TypeScript 😍😍😍.

 Its main goals are: